laravel-workflow/laravel-workflow.github.io/blog/2022-12-22-new-laravel-workflow-feature-side-effects.md

 One of the key features of any workflow engine is the ability to track the history of a workflow as it is executed which allows a workflow to be retried if it fails or encounters an error.
 However, this also means that your workflow code must be deterministic and any non-deterministic code has to be carefully managed.

-Recently, Workflow added support for [side effects](https://laravel-workflow.com/docs/features/side-effects), which are closures containing non-deterministic code that is only executed once and the result saved.
+Recently, the Workflow package added support for [side effects](https://laravel-workflow.com/docs/features/side-effects), which are closures containing non-deterministic code that is only executed once and the result saved.
 Side effects are a useful way to introduce non-deterministic behavior into a workflow, such as generating a random number or UUID.

 Here is an example workflow that demonstrates side effects.